Renault Clio hybrid prototype review

 It's a rather different setup to Toyota’s, with a clever Formula 1-derived clutchless ‘dog’ gearbox that's complex enough to offer two ratios for the main electric motor and four for the petrol engine, with 15 operating modes in total including the pure-electric mode.
 Ultimately, you still drive the car with two pedals and you don’t plug it in, so while the engineering may differ, the way you drive and live with the Clio hybrid is the same as any automatic-gearbox petrol or diesel car.

 It's useful to know just how multifaceted the powertrain is, though, as it explains why the system feels rather 'busy'.
 Left in default ‘My Sense’ hybrid mode, our pre-production test car shuffled restlessly between power sources and ratios.
 It’s not terribly intrusive; in fact, it’s a seriously quiet powertrain and there’s very little vibration through the pedals.
-But you can feel the throttle response alter as power modes change, and there are some subdued thumps and the occasional odd gear-choice from automatic box, too.
+But you can feel the throttle response alter as power modes change, and there are some subdued thumps and the occasional odd gear choice from the automatic box, too.

 Having said that, brake feel is good and the Clio is easy to drive smoothly, despite the subtle workings of the powertrain being evident.
 Its steering has a pleasant, oily smoothness and progression to it and the car feels very tidy through corners.